rock-core/rock-and-syskit/source/workspace/os_dependencies.html.md

 change.
 Versions following 16.04 will have a suitable entry, also requiring no change, until the Ubuntu package name changes again.

+**Next**: now that you have a deeper understanding of what are packages and how they are integrated in an autoproj build [let's discuss how to organize the overall build configuration itself](managing.html)
+{: .next-page}